DML with return¶

 Microsoft SQL Server¶

-file and add the code examples below.
+Create a main.py file and add the code examples below.

 Running the code using the terminal